MubarizZaffar/VPR-Bench/README.md

 ## What is VPR-Bench

 VPR-Bench is an open-source Visual Place Recognition evaluation framework with quantifiable viewpoint and illumination invariance.
-This repository represents the open-source release relating to our VPR-Bench paper published in the International Journal of Computer Vision, which you can access here: 'PAPERLINK to appear soon'.
+This repository represents the open-source release relating to our VPR-Bench paper published in the International Journal of Computer Vision, which you can access [here](https://doi.org/10.1007/s11263-021-01469-5).
 ![VPR-Bench Block Diagram](VPRBench.jpg)

 This repository allows you to do the following two things: